 We charge a variable fee depending on the bouquet of services one is choosing, the amount of work involved and the level of engagement needed.
-It is Asset under Advice (AUA) based and will vary based on the amount of assets we advice on.
+It is Asset under Advice (AUA) based and will vary based on the number of assets we advise on.

 People have asked us why we do not charge a fixed fee irrespective of the assets being managed.

-- A fixed fee does not offer an incentive for the advisor to participate in the upsides for the clients, which they would be engineering.
-The enthusiasm of the advisor would be limited by low compensation they would get, inspite of the excellent outcomes & savings for the client.
+a) A fixed fee does not offer an incentive for the advisor to participate in the upsides for the clients, which they would be engineering.
+The enthusiasm of the advisor would be limited by low compensation they would get, in spite of the excellent outcomes & savings for the client.
 This is a win-lose proposition loaded only in favour of the client.

 Hence, you need to understand that a AUA based variable compensation is what makes the engagement win-win and motivates the advisor to work hard in their client’s interest.